SAMURAI CULTURAL CENTRE

 Do not play for competitions or titles/trophies etc

-Our Mission is to educate the public about the true spirit of Bushido
+" Our Mission is to educate the public about the true spirit of Bushido; thus preserving

-This sword School Sekiguchiryu - served for centuries and was held in the highest esteem
+This Noble Sword School Sekiguchiryu - served for centuries and was held in the highest esteem

-Today within the Koryu communities that continue to practice ancient military arts,
+Today within the Koryu Bujutsu communities that continue to practice

 We continue to Honour the old ways